 Tesla Model 3

 Tesla began producing this car in 2017.
 The sedan is similar to the Model S, except slightly smaller.
-It also has a shorter range (220 to 325 miles), smaller touchscreen and less of the Model S’s bells and whistles.
+It also has a shorter range (a maximum of 334 miles), smaller touchscreen and less of the Model S’s bells and whistles.

 The most notable difference for potential consumers however, will be the price tag.
 At a starting retail price below $40,000, it is Tesla’s most affordable vehicle in its lineup.
 (The S can easily cost more than double).
 Due in part to its price, the Model 3 has been one of the top-selling electric vehicles in recent years.